What is the issue?

 - Mental health impacts.

 - Check VicEmergency to be aware of the current fire risk in your area and follow all advice provided.
+Relief and recovery information is also available to help people after the fires.

-- Keep your indoor air as clean as possible by not smoking, lighting candles or vacuuming and turn air conditioning units onto recirculate if they have this function.
+- Keep indoor air as clean as possible by not smoking, lighting candles or vacuuming and turn air conditioning units onto recirculate if they have this function.

 - Ventilate your home when outdoor air quality improves.